yusuf963/house/README.md

 ## Make sure:
 1. the html file is in the templates folder
-2. all paths are correctly pointing the  the right folder/file run the command below to check to collect static `python manage.py collectstatic`
+2. all paths are correctly pointing the  the right folder/file
+3. run the command below to check to collect static `python manage.py collectstatic`
  a. this will collect all the static files in the static folder in the root directory

+4. for src tag you use {% static 'css/style.css' %} instead of 'asset/css/style.css'
+5. for href tag you use {% url 'index' %} instead of href='/index.html'